redcentre/Carbon.Examples.Licensing.Provider/README.md

 ### Local

-To create a local database, the simplest option is to use SSMS (SQL Server Management Studio) to connect to a local server and create a new database using defult values in a suitable folder.
+To create a local database, the simplest option is to use SSMS (SQL Server Management Studio) to connect to a local server and create a new database using defult values and a suitable folder.
 Run the script in the file `ExampleDatabase-Create.sql` to create the database schema and inset sample rows.

 ### Azure

 Use the Azure subscription web portal to create a SQL Server, if a suitable one doesn't exist.
 Create a SQL Server database named `CarbonLicensingExample` in the server.

-Use SSMS to connect to the Azure database and run the script in `ExampleDatabase-Create.sql` to create the database schema and inset sample rows.
+Use SSMS to connect to the Azure database and run the script in `ExampleDatabase-Create.sql` to create the database schema and insert sample rows.
 The SSMS Server value will be in the format:

 ```
 tcp:{SERVERNAME}.database.windows.net,1433
 ```

 The SQL Server Authentication User Name and Password credentials are created when the Azure server is created in the portal.
 The connections strings are displayed in the Connection Strings blade for the database.

+---

 ## Developer Notes